snotskie/ttrpg/md/index.md

 Then, for each, decide how copious it might be in the area:

 - **Rare:** Roll $1d4-2$ and if the result is positive add that many glimmer buttons of that type to the number line.
 This die bumps as usual.
-(For even rarer discoveries, you can roll $1d4-3$ or $1d4-4$ instead.)
+(For even rarer discoveries, you may roll $1d4-3$ or $1d4-4$ instead.)
 - **Uncommon:** Do the same as above, but with $1d4$.
 - **Common:** Do the same as above, but with $1d6$.
 - **Abundant:** Do the same as above, but with $1d8$.